Program Details

 About

-The future health of our world’s population requires a generation of creative, motivated, strategic, expansive thinkers prepared to collaborate across disciplines and sectors to proactively address the causes of poor health in patients and populations.
-In Thailand, gain an understanding of the United Nation's Sustainable Development Goals (SDGs) and the intersection between animal health, human health, and the environment.
+The future health of our world’s population requires a generation of creative, motivated, strategic, and expansive thinkers prepared to collaborate across disciplines and sectors to proactively address the causes of poor health in patients and populations.
+In this Thailand course, you will gain an understanding of the United Nation's Sustainable Development Goals (SDGs) and One Health, which is the intersection between animal health, human health, and the environment.

 Course Description